Can you repair key fobs when they’re malfunctioning or faulty? Or do you need to replace them and get new ones?

 - The code in your key fob’s transponder chip and the engine immobilizer do not match.

-In any of these cases, you will need to visit a qualified locksmith to identify the real issue and rectify it immediately, so you can use your car.
+In any of these cases, you will need to visit a qualified emergency locksmith to identify the real issue and rectify it immediately, so you can use your car.

 Can you repair key fobs each time there is an issue?